-- At present, COVID 19 remains a risk for the operation of the college - National Pay Bargaining continues to be a risk for the College.
-Without continuing additional funding, already imposed pay changes are a risk to the financial sustainability of the organisation. - Whilst the effects of BREXIT appear minimal for the college, we are aware that the full effect of the loss of European funding is yet to be established.
-Any increased risk of BREXIT will be that there is increased uncertainty, particularly in relation to funding of capital projects. - Key staff replacement and cover continues to be a risk given specific areas of expertise covered by them, as duplication of skills in the area is difficult.
-We are now actively working on succession plans. - College estates not able to provide flexible response to demand for courses. - Failure to recruit the numbers of students necessary to achieve our targets.
+- Flat cash funding from SFC/UHI with likelihood of unfunded salary increases in future years is a major risk to the future financial sustainability of the organisation. - Key staff replacement and cover continues to be a risk given specific areas of expertise covered by them, as duplication of skills in the area is difficult.
+We continue to actively work on succession plans. - College estates not able to provide flexible response to demand for courses. - Failure to recruit the numbers of students necessary to achieve our targets.